organisciak/dissertation/document/5_5_ams-study.md

 **Collecting multiple judgments.** Despite the added complexity or cost of collecting multiple judgments for each query-candidate pair, it is an important step toward collecting consistent results.
 While finding enough volunteer judges in the MIR community is a restricting factor, amateur paid crowds offer similar performance [@lee_crowdsourcing_2010;@urbano_crowdsourcing_2010] and may be one way to augment the volunteer judgments.

-**Providing a more specific codebook.** While it is important to acknowledge the subjectivity of similarity judging, providing structure for graders to anchor their interpretations into a score improves the reliability of their contributions.[^EarlyAMS]
+**Providing a more specific codebook.** While it is important to acknowledge the subjectivity of similarity judging, providing structure for coders to anchor their interpretations into a score improves the reliability of their contributions.[^EarlyAMS]
 Unlike multiple judgments, these sorts of task design changes do not add to the cost of evaluation.

 [^EarlyAMS]: There was purportedly great discussion at the conception of the AMS task around the expected subjectivity, which may have motivated the loose instructions stating that "we expect to see variations across evaluators... as this is a normal part of human subjectivity."
 However, I would argue, in light of the results here, that there is a confounding between natural, expected subjectivity of the task, and artificial variance stemming from the treatment of the task itself.